Rodmatronic/Trinix/README.md

 	- get rid of the terrible sys/ structure, do things like bsd or linux
 		- this includes drivers/ at the root level.
 Not only that, but make include/ more structured.
 	- begone with fuckass mkfs!
-	- code uses inconsistent tab spaces.
-A pet peeve of mine.
-Either make them all normal \t, or don't bother.
-		- \t saves on space, looks cleaner, and can help improve readability.
 Don't feature creep.
 Do what linux did by 0.01